decc/calculator-book/industry_sector.md

 * Basline GHG emissions (2007): separete Mt CO2e emissions figures for each greenhouse gas type (CO2, CH4, N2O and F (fluorines)), for each of the four subsectors in in the base year (2007).

-The rest of the fised assumptions provided in this section of the sector sheet relate to the supplementary air quality analysis, which is not explained here.
+The rest of the fixed assumptions provided in this section of the sector sheet relate to the supplementary air quality analysis, which is not explained here.

+##DERIVED ASSUMPTIONS
+In the derived assumptions a number of intermediate results,required to determine the overall sectoral energy demand and emissions, are calculated.

+1. Output index
+The output index (2007=100) is calculalated for each of the four subsectors by increasing the previous periods value by the chosen growth specified above the in the trajectory assumptions.
+(The annual growth rate is raised to the power of the number of intervening years, usually 5, to account for the five-year periodicity of the model.)

+2. Energy demand multiplier
+The energy demand multiplier is calculalated for each of the four subsectors by increasing the previous periods value by the chosen growth specified above the in the trajectory assumptions.
+(The annual growth rate is raised to the power of the number of intervening years, usually 5, to account for the five-year periodicity of the model.)

+3. Energy split by vector
+The energy split by vector (here, the vectors are broadly analgous the fuel types) is calculated for each of the four subsectors.
+[NEED TO ADD DETAIL HERE - is this subsector specific?]

+4. Process emissions intensity
+The process emissions intensity multiplier (to be applied to the baseline emissiion in 2007) is calculated here for each of the four sebsectors using the 'chosen' annual multiplier.
+(Again the annual multiplier is raised by the number of years (usually five), to account for the model's five year periodicity.

+5. Process emissions growth
+[how is this different to the thing just above?]